YouSeeU/moodle-mod_bongo/bongo/README.md

 * Create a Course and activity on the Moodle server and attach the activity to the LTI Type
 * Describe to the user what the plugin just created
 * Launch into Bongo
-* After installation, the user and any administrators to create activities in courses that will use the Bongo application from the 'Add Activity/Resource' in any course
+* After installation, the user and any administrators can use the Bongo application from the 'Add Activity/Resource' in any course to add Bongo as an activity to any course.

 ## Potential issues
 * Write access needs to be allowed on <Moodle root>/admin/tool